|

 She guided him along the walkway, to a small door at the rear

-of the Great Hall, that led directly to the Royal apartmentsfor,
+of the Great Hall, which led directly to the Royal apartmentsfor,

 as the representative of both Elrond and Galadriel, he had been